 All of our cats have lots of indoor space in our home.
 They are never kept in crowded conditions.

 Overcrowding….not on our watch!

 Healthy cats are happy cats, and healthy cats make healthy kittens.
 We love our cats and our kittens and their health is very important to us.
 All of our cats are PKD, FELIV and FIV negative/normal, our colourpoint cats are all Progressive Retinal Atrophy PRA negative/normal, and our boys are tested for British Shorthair ALPS.
-All of our kittens are checked by a vet at least twice and leave us fully vaccinated and microchipped.
+All of our kittens are checked by a vet at least twice and leave us fully vaccinated.

 We have an excellent relationship with our vet and other medical professionals, including a physiotherapist to our British Olympic Team who has an emerging interest in veterinary physio.
 Whatever our cats and kittens may need, they get the very best on offer.